blumixid/docs/cfapps/hostingapps.md

   The state of your system is defined by your databases and shared storage, and not by each individual running application instance.
 Statefulness of any sort limits the scalability of an application.
 Try to minimize the impact of session state by storing it in a centralized location on the server.

   If you can't eliminate session state entirely, push it out to a highly available store that is external to your application server.
-The stores include IBM WebSphere Extreme Scale, Redis, or Memcached, or an external database.

 * Do not use specific infrastructure dependency.